-On the last track, we discussed symptoms and factors.
+In the last section, we discussed symptoms and factors related to postpartum or postnatal depression.
 These included characteristics, predispositions, emotional causes, external factors and consequences for the family.

-On this track, we will discuss when a woman becomes a mother.
-This will include a feeling of suffocation, everything revolving around the baby, making motherhood the only source of fulfillment and the “icing on the cake” technique.
+In this section, we will discuss when a woman becomes a mother.
+This will include a feeling of suffocation, everything revolving around the baby, making motherhood the only source of fulfillment and the "icing on the cake" technique.

 As you may know, the arrival of a baby, especially the first, can transform the relationship between a couple.
-Now there are three people now must share love, time, and energy.
-The exclusive nature of the couple’s relationships comes to an end.
+Now there are three people that must share love, time, and energy.
+The exclusive nature of the couple’s relationship comes to an end.
 This realization can be overwhelming.

 Many women who had a stimulating professional life before becoming mothers are afraid of losing touch with the outside world, or of becoming "boring" by staying cooped up at home with a baby.
 Some 90% of couples surveyed go out less after the birth of a child.
 Have you found, as I have, that this lack of outside recreational activity can quickly become constraining and frustrating for both the mother and the father?